rss2022-19/website/reports/lab_report_6.md

 Once a desired path has been determined by the A* algorithm, our car must autonomously drive along the created path.
 We achieved this capability by implementing a pure pursuit algorithm, which allows the car to track the path by creating a series of intermittent goal points to follow.
 By looking ahead to some desired point on the path, pure pursuit determines the optimal steering angle that our car must drive at to reach that intermittent goal.
 This process continues as new goals are formed until the path has been completed.

 Integrating these two modules required more than just these two components.
 For one, we used this lab as an opportunity to improve upon our robot’s safety controller, which allows us to do more rigorous testing on the car moving forward.
 Additionally, there was a series of dependencies between past and present modules.
 The first requirements were localizing two points in the map space: our car’s initial position and the desired final destination.
 Doing so allowed path planning to then determine an optimal path given the constraints of Stata.
-Once this was complete, pure pursuit was able to read the desired path and our car successfully traversed from its initial pose to the goal location.
+Once this was complete, pure pursuit was able to read the desired path, and our car successfully traversed from its initial pose to the goal location.

 ## Technical Approach

 ### Path Planning

-#### Search-based vs. Sampling-based
+#### Search-based vs. Sampling-based (Mary)

 In the early stages of the project, we considered two approaches as strong candidates for our path-planner implementation, that is, search-based planning and sample-based planning.
-Both approaches are well-known and well-used for path-planning tasks, and come with their benefits and tradeoffs.
+Both approaches are well-used for path-planning tasks and come with their own set of benefits and tradeoffs.
 Search-based planning employs graph search methods to compute trajectories over a discrete representation of the problem.
 Sampling-based methods form trajectories by sampling for possible points and adding them to a tree until either a solution is found or time expires.
 Unlike search-based planning, which demands discrete graph representation of the problem, sampling-based methods can solve for paths in continuous search space.
 As such, for problems with large state spaces, sampling-based planning is the more computationally feasible solution.
 However, a major downside of sampling-based planning is that it is not a complete solution; there is always a possibility that it may run out of time before being able to find a path.
-Moreover, even if it is able to find a path, it may be sub-optimal, inefficient and unusual-looking.
+Moreover, even if it is able to find a path, it may be sub-optimal and unusual-looking.
 In contrast, search-based planning is complete.
-If the search-based planner does return a path, it will be guaranteed to be most optimal path (based on the measure of optimality we coded in the algorithm), and if it does not, we know for certain that the goal is not reachable.
+If the search-based planner does return a path, it will be guaranteed to be most optimal (based on the measure of optimality we coded in the algorithm), and if it does not, we know for certain that the goal is not reachable.

-Having an 1300x1730 pixel occupancy grid of our environment from the beginning of the project, our problem lended itself to a straightforward discrete representation as a pixel-unit grid.
+Having an 1300x1730 (pixel units) occupancy grid of our environment from the beginning of the project, our problem lended itself to a straightforward discrete representation as a pixel-unit grid.
 Moreover, our state space is very small, a mere (x,y) coordinate space.
-With these numbers in mind, we determined that it would be more than feasible to tackle this problem with a search-based planner.
-In addition, we noted that the completeness guarantees of search-based planning would be extremely helpful to achieving most optimal paths for our race car.
+With these numbers in mind, we determined that it would be more than feasible to tackle our problem with a search-based planner.
+In addition, we noted that the completeness guarantees of search-based planning would be extremely helpful to achieving efficient paths for our racecar.
 Thus, we decided to implement a search-based planner.

 ### Path Planning Technical Implementation

-Overall, search-based planning essentially breaks down into two problems, first how to turn the problem into a discrete graph representation and second how to search this graph for the most optimal path.
+Overall, search-based planning essentially breaks down two stages: first we need to turn the problem into a discrete graph representation; second we need to search this graph for the most optimal path.

-#### Determining Realistic Collision-free Search Space
+#### Determining Realistic Collision-free Search Space (Mary)
-First, we needed to determine the search space of the problem, that is, where the robot could be without colliding with obstacles.
+First step, we need to determine the search space of the problem, that is, where the robot could be without colliding with obstacles.
 We have prior knowledge of its environment, a 1300x1730 (pixel-unit) occupancy map of the stata basement.
-This occupancy map is basically a binary map, 1 where there is an obstacle and 0 otherwise.
+This occupancy map is a binary array, 1 where there is an obstacle and 0 otherwise.
 This occupancy map would be sufficient, if our robot was a point mass.
 However, in real life, our robot has dimensions (height, width, etc), which we need to take into account when constructing our collision-free search space.
-To address this, we used cv2’s dilation tool to dilate the occupied portions of the occupancy map, as shown in Figure 1.
+To address this, we use cv2’s dilation tool to dilate the occupied portions of the occupancy map, as shown in Figure 1.
 We can see from the figure that dilating the occupancy map results in a realistic collision-free space for our robot.
-Determining how much we needed to dilate the occupancy map was an empirical process; in other words, we eyeballed and adjusted the dilation process based on the racecar experiments we observed in simulation and in real life.
+(Determining how much we needed to dilate the occupancy map was an empirical process; in other words, we eyeballed and adjusted the dilation process based on the racecar experiments we observed in simulation and in real life).

-#### Discretizing Continuous Search Space into Pixel-based Grid Space
+#### Discretizing Continuous Search Space into Pixel-based Grid Space (Mary)

-Now that we have a realistic collision-free search space, we discretized it into a grid space based on pixel units.
-This is equivalent to a graph, where a “node” could be any set of (x,y) pixel coordinates in the grid.
-Our graph representation is set, but there is another part of the problem: our robot doesn’t operate in pixels.
-It operates in real-world coordinates.
-Thus, we needed to be able to convert between real-world coordinates of our robot’s map frame and the pixel-coordinates of our grid.
+Now that we have a realistic collision-free search space, we can discretize it into a grid space based on pixel units.
+This is equivalent to a graph, where a “node” can be any set of (x,y) pixel coordinates from the grid.
+There is another part of the problem, though: our robot doesn’t operate in pixels.
+It operates rather, in real-world coordinates.
+Thus, we need to be able to convert between real-world coordinates of our robot’s map frame and the pixel-coordinates of our grid.

-To convert from pixel to real world coordinates, we use the quaternion of the real world map’s origin to calculate the rotation matrix  $R_{rw}$, which we use to construct the conversion matrix $A_{pix \rightarrow rw}$.
+To convert from pixel to real world coordinates, we use the quaternion of the real world map’s origin to calculate the rotation matrix  $R_{rw}$, which we then use to construct the following conversion matrix $A_{pix \rightarrow rw}$.

-$A_{pix \rightarrow rw} = \begin{bmatrix}
- R_{rw, (0,0)} &R_{rw, (0,1)}& x_{rw}\\
- R_{rw, (1,0)} &R_{rw, (1,1)}& y_{rw}\\
-0 &0  & 1
+$$A_{pix \rightarrow rw} = \begin{bmatrix} R_{rw, (0,0)} &R_{rw, (0,1)}& x_{rw}\\ R_{rw, (1,0)} &R_{rw, (1,1)}& y_{rw}\\ 0 &0  & 1\end{bmatrix}$$
-\end{bmatrix}$

 We multiply our pixel points (x,y) with the map resolution (MR), which is the number of meters per pixel (m/pix).
-Then we apply the matrix $A_{pix \rightarrow rw}$ to this, which will yield us the real-world corresponding coordinates.
+Then we apply the matrix $A_{pix \rightarrow rw}$ to this, which will yield us the corresponding real-world coordinates.

-$A_{pix \rightarrow rw} \left ( \begin{bmatrix}
-x_{pix}\\
-y_{pix}\\

-\frac{1}{MR}\end{bmatrix} * MR \right ) = \begin{bmatrix}
+$$A_{pix \rightarrow rw} \left ( \begin{bmatrix}x_{pix}\\ y_{pix}\\ \frac{1}{MR}\end{bmatrix} * MR \right ) = \begin{bmatrix} x_{rw}\\ y_{rw}\\ 1\end{bmatrix}$$
-x_{rw}\\
-y_{rw}\\
-1\end{bmatrix}$

-To convert from real-world to pixel, we can apply the same process, but inverted: multiplying by the inverse of $A_{pix \rightarrow rw}$ and dividing by the map resolution.
+To convert from real-world to pixel, we invert the process: multiplying by the inverse of $A_{pix \rightarrow rw}$ and dividing by the map resolution.

-$​​(A_{pix \rightarrow rw})^{-1} \begin{bmatrix}
-x_{rw}\\
-y_{rw}\\
-1\end{bmatrix}  * \frac{1}{MR} = \begin{bmatrix}
+$​​$(A_{pix \rightarrow rw})^{-1} \begin{bmatrix} x_{rw}\\ y_{rw}\\ 1\end{bmatrix}  * \frac{1}{MR} = \begin{bmatrix}x_{pix}\\ y_{pix}\\\frac{1}{MR}\end{bmatrix}$$
-x_{pix}\\
-y_{pix}\\
-\frac{1}{MR}
-\end{bmatrix}$

-Giving a high-level overview of how these conversions will be utilized, our path planner will be given a start point and end point, which will both be real-world coordinates.
+Giving a high-level overview of how these conversions will be utilized, our path planner will be given a start point and end point, both of which are real-world coordinates.
 As our path planner’s graph search algorithm operates in the pixel state space, we convert these real-world coordinates into pixel coordinates and pass them into our planner.
-If there is a possible path, our planner will find this path, represented as a list of pixel point states, convert these pixel points back to real-world coordinates, and feed that real-world trajectory to the pure pursuit part of the pipeline.
+If there is a possible path, our planner will find this path of pixel points and convert them back to real-world coordinates, feeding that real-world trajectory to the pure pursuit part of the pipeline.

-### Implementation of A* algorithm to Search our Grid Space (aka Graph) (Uche)
+#### Implementation of A* algorithm to Search our Grid Space (aka Graph) (Uche)

 Specifically, among the search-based algorithms, our team chose to use the A* algorithm due to its guarantee of optimality within a reasonable timeframe.
-A* is the adaptation of Dijkstra’s algorithm with the insertion of a heuristic function which estimates the cost of the path from the node under evaluation to the end node, where Dijkstra’s algorithm is a graph algorithm that guarantees the lowest cost path in a weighted graph from a start to end node.
+A* is the adaptation of Dijkstra’s algorithm with the insertion of a heuristic function, which estimates the cost of the path from the node under evaluation to the end node.
+Dijkstra’s algorithm is a graph algorithm that guarantees the lowest cost path in a weighted graph from a start to end node.
 If implemented with a priority queue, A* is essentially Dijkstra’s algorithm, except that the priority of items is the cost of the path up to the last node of the path + the heuristic from the last node of the path to the end goal.

 When implementing A*, we had to choose a heuristic for the algorithm to use, where the heuristic heavily affects what kind of path and and the runtime of the algorithm.
 The cost of the path that our code uses is the Manhattan distance of the path, as that most closely resembles what the robot will do on the pixel map, where moving diagonally costs slightly more than moving in a straight line due to the constraints of physical distances.
 The optimal heuristic is the exact cost of the path to the end goal, which would guarantee minimal runtime and shortest path.
 However, Manhattan distances would be impossible to evaluate as a heuristic, as we would need the exact path that we would use to get to the end goal, which is what we are trying to solve for!
 So we must find another heuristic.
 An important property of the heuristic is that it never predicts a cost more than the actual cost of the exact path, in other words, the heuristic should lowerbound the actual path cost, if we want to maintain the guarantee of shortest path (even at the cost of runtime: a function that consistently reports a cost under the actual path cost will take a longer time to run than one that had the exact cost, but will return the same optimal path, rather than a function that consistently reports over the exact cost of the path, which will neither guarantee an optimal path nor a low runtime).
 With this in mind, the robot uses the Euclidean distance between the end node and the goal, as the distance is always less than or equal to the Manhattan distance between 2 points.